Miguel Arias Cañete

-Miguel Arias Cañete (born 24 February 1950) is a Spanish politician who served as European Commissioner for Energy and Climate Action in the Juncker Commission from 2014 and 2019.
+Miguel Arias Cañete (born 24 February 1950) is a Spanish politician who served as European Commissioner for Energy and Climate Action in the Juncker Commission from 2014 to 2019.

-A member of the People's Party, Arias served as Minister for Agriculture, Food and Environment in the Government of Spain from 2011 until 2014, before being selected to head his Party List in the European Parliamentary elections.
+A member of the Spanish People's Party, Arias served as Minister for Agriculture, Food and Environment in the Government of Spain from 2011 until 2014, before being selected to head his Party List in the European Parliamentary elections.

 Early life and education

-Arias Cañete was born to Judge don Alfonso Arias de la Cuesta, and educated in Madrid, first at the Jesuit School at Chamartín before reading Law at the Universidad Complutense.
+Arias Cañete was born to judge don Alfonso Arias de la Cuesta, and educated in Madrid, first at the Jesuit School at Chamartín before reading Law at the Universidad Complutense.

 Career

 After graduating in 1974, he joined the Spanish Civil Service joining the State Lawyers Corps.
 His first position was in the Spanish Tax Agency at Jerez de la Frontera, before transferring to the Cadiz office.
 In 1978 he resigned as a civil servant to become a Professor of Law at the University of Cádiz, where he remained until 1982.

-Arias entered politics with People's Alliance (AP) in 1982, serving as a member of the Parliament of Andalusia from 1982 until 1986 representing Cádiz.
+Arias entered politics with the People's Alliance (AP) in 1982, serving as a member of the Parliament of Andalusia from 1982 to 1986, representing Cádiz.
 Arias Cañete joined the AP's national executive board during the presidency of Antonio Hernández Mancha.
 Once Spain joined the European Economic Community on 1 January 1986, he became a member of the European Parliament as delegate appointed by the Cortes Generales, and later, when the first election to the European Parliament took place in Spain in 1987, he was elected MEP.
 He served until 1999, chairing the Agricultural and Regional Politics Committees.
-From 1993 until 2000 he served the Spanish Senate, then was appointed as Minister of Agriculture and Fishing by José María Aznar.
+From 1993 until 2000 he served the Spanish Senate, then was appointed as Minister of Agriculture and Fishing by Prime Minister José María Aznar.

 Arias Cañete unsuccessfully bid for the Mayorship of Jerez de la Frontera vis-à-vis the 1995 and 1999 local elections, serving as municipal councillor in the opposition from 1995 to 2000.
 He was then elected Senator representing Cádiz in the Spanish Senate (2000–2004), and from 2004 to 2008 Deputy for Cadiz in the Spanish Congress.

-During the same period, from 2004–2008 he ascended inside the Partido Popular to "Economic Secretary" and president of its Electoral Committee.
+During the same period, he ascended inside the People's Party to "Economic Secretary" and president of its Electoral Committee.

 In 2008, he was elected Representative for Madrid in the Spanish Congress and Member of the European Parliament for Electoral District Madrid, which he represented until 2014.